oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 * The proposal should explain how to handle the case where a learner makes an error in the diagnostic tests that is not due to a misunderstanding of the topic, but more due to a typo or computation error.
 Do we give them another chance to submit the right answer, or do we give them a second question on that skill, or something else?
 * In the future, we’d like to reuse this infrastructure for topic-level diagnostic tests that would help the learner figure out which lesson in a topic they should start from.
 Implementing these topic-level tests is out of scope for this GSoC project.
 However, when designing the infrastructure, please keep this use case in mind, since we would like to extend the project to support it in the future.
 * You may be able to reuse large parts of the existing practice question player infrastructure in the learner view of the diagnostic test.
 If you do, please explain in the proposal which specific top-level component(s) you will be reusing, and what (if any) modifications need to be made to it to support both the existing and new use cases.
 Try to keep these modifications minimal.
-* (For information only) Oppia has a learner feedback team which uses the Oppia lessons to conduct sessions with students.
-They will be one of the stakeholders for this project, since they would use it to help students figure out which topic they’d like to learn at the start of a learner feedback session.
+* (For information only) Oppia has a learner feedback team which uses the Oppia lessons to conduct sessions with learners.
+They will be one of the stakeholders for this project, since they would use it to help learners figure out which topic they’d like to learn at the start of a learner feedback session.
 During the GSoC project, you will have the opportunity to get feedback from them on what you’re building!